 There are a few things that consumers can quickly do to identify when a product contains palm oil, and avoid it:

-- Firstly, palm oil is often disguised as vegetable oil in prepackaged foods.
+- Firstly, palm oil is often disguised as a vegetable oil in prepackaged foods.

 - Palm oil is high in saturated fats; if a food contains greater than 40 percent saturated fat, it likely contains palm oil.